Trending Topics

 Suppose you’re looking to get hired or promoted in our service.
 Understand that what is above your shoulders is the key to your success.
 A one-sided approach to what’s above the shoulders or below will hamper achieving your goal.
 Instead, have a balanced approach that values all aspects of you and what you can bring to the organization.
 Ultimately, it’s about service to others (not ourselves), and our actions, attitudes and decisions must reflect this.

-Chad Costa is assistant chief with the City of Petaluma (California) Fire Department.
-With 20 years of fire service experience, Costa has worked in a variety of organizations, including the California Department of Forestry and Fire Protection (CAL FIRE), rural districts, semi-rural districts and a city.
-He is the technology and communications battalion chief and a division group supervisor on California Interagency Team 5.
-Costa has a bachelor’s degree in emergency services management and a certificate in homeland security.
+Chad Costa is the assistant chief with the City of Petaluma (California) Fire Department.
+With 26 years of fire service experience, Costa has worked in a variety of organizations, including the California Department of Forestry and Fire Protection (CAL FIRE), plus rural and semi-rural districts.
+He is also a rostered Operations Branch Director for CAL FIRE Team 1 and an alternate Operations Branch Director on California Interagency Team 5.
+In addition to his practical experience, Costa holds a master’s degree in fire service leadership, a bachelor’s degree in emergency services management and a certificate in homeland security.
+He also completed the Executive Fire Officer program and is an accredited Chief Fire Officer through the Center for Public Safety Excellence (CPSE).
+Learn more about Chief Costa.